nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Idea: Have an additional check with the index.
 If the edited person has the same index as the pre-edited person, then the system should allow the edit to happen.

+### Put more restrictions in phone number and email
+Reason: Users might be able to put in an infinitely-long phone number and email which may cut off the UI

+Idea: Add the restriction in the parsers.